Good Practices for Enterprise Integrations over the Azure Service Bus

 7. Have naming conventions for topics and subscriptions

 Each topic and subscription following a naming convention brings many monitoring and troubleshooting upsides:

 As the integrations within the service bus namespace grow it remains easy to find the target topic and subscription.

-You can see what’s going on in your service bus namespace when using an external tool like the Service Bus Explorer.
+You can see what’s going on in your service bus namespace more easily when using an external tool like the Service Bus Explorer.

-It can potentially drive an automatic monitoring tool that can visualize all the integrations and the flow of data.
+It could potentially drive an automatic monitoring tool that can visualize all the integrations and the flow of data between various systems.